San Carlos Seminary: Move to Makati

-In 1916, Archbishop Harty was succeeded by Archbishop Michael O'Doherty, who reigned until 1949.
-Cebu Archbishop Gabriel M. Reyes, who became the first Filipino Archbishop of Manila in 1949, planned and ordered the construction of the new San Carlos Seminary at Makati to accommodate the huge number of seminary students.
+In 1916, Harty was succeeded by Archbishop Michael O'Doherty, who reigned until 1949.
+His successor, Archbishop of Cebu Gabriel M. Reyes, and the first native Filipino Archbishop of Manila, had planned and ordered the construction of a new campus in Makati to accommodate the huge number of students.
 In 1951, he blessed the cornerstone for the new building of San Carlos Seminary in Guadalupe Viejo village along Highway 54 (now Epifanio de los Santos Avenue or EDSA).
-On January 24, 1953, Thomas Norman Cardinal Gilroy, Archbishop of Sydney and papal legate to the First Plenary Council of the Philippines, blessed the new building.
-The Manila seminarians and professors transferred from Mandaluyong to the new San Carlos Seminary to begin the school year 1953–1954.
-The new seminary building was constructed to house the major and minor seminarians of the Archdiocese of Manila (Rizal, Cavite and Bulacan and Laguna were still included).
-The right wing would be occupied by the minor seminarians and the left wing by the major seminarians.
-In the middle of the building is the common chapel and in the basement, the refectory.
+On January 24, 1953, Cardinal Norman Thomas Gilroy, Archbishop of Sydney and papal legate to the First Plenary Council of the Philippines, blessed the new building.

+The Manila seminarians and professors transferred from Mandaluyong to the Makati site to begin the school year 1953–1954.
+The new seminary building housed both major and minor seminarians of the Archdiocese of Manila (which then also covered Rizal, Cavite and Bulacan and Laguna).
+The right wing was occupied by minor seminarians and the left wing by major seminarians.
+In the middle of the building is the common chapel, and in the basement, the refectory.

-In 1951, the Congregation of the Immaculate Heart of Mary (C.I.C.M., known as the Belgian or Scheut Fathers) had been asked by Rome to take up the formation of the seminarians in Lipa, where Bishop Rufino J. Santos, D.D., (later Archbishop of Manila in 1953 and the first Filipino cardinal in 1960) was then the administrator of the diocese.
-On June 10, 1953, it was announced that the C.I.C.M.
-Fathers would take over San Carlos Seminary from the Vincentians, and with that San Carlos student body included the major seminarians (theology and philosophy) of Lipa, which were transferred to Makati.
-The transfer took place on the June 15 and 16 and on June 25, the new school year began with the Mass of the Holy Spirit.
+In 1951, the Congregation of the Immaculate Heart of Mary (CICM, known as the Belgian or Scheut Fathers) had been tasked by Rome with the formation of seminarians in Lipa, where Bishop Rufino J. Santos (later Archbishop of Manila in 1953 and the first Filipino cardinal in 1960) was the diocesan administrator.
+On June 10, 1953, it was announced that the CICM Fathers would take over San Carlos Seminary from the Vincentians, and so the major seminarians in Lipa were transferred to Makati on June 15 and 16.
+On June 25, the new school year began with a Mass of the Holy Spirit.

-In 1955, the minor seminarians were then separated from the philosophy and theology seminarians of San Carlos Seminary.
-They transferred to the newly erected minor seminary under the name of Our Lady of Guadalupe Minor Seminary, which was blessed on August 22, 1955.
+In 1955, the minor seminarians were then separated from the Philosophy and Theology departments and transferred to the newly erected Our Lady of Guadalupe Minor Seminary, which was blessed on August 22, 1955.
 It was located a block away from San Carlos Seminary in the direction of the Pasig River, near the present day Guadalupe MRT station.
-In 1973, Cardinal Santos turned over the seminary administration from the C.I.C.M.
-Fathers to the diocesan priests led by Rev. Fr.
-Oscar V. Cruz, who later became Auxiliary Bishop of Manila in 1976.
+In 1973, Cardinal Santos turned over the seminary administration from the CICM Fathers to the diocesan priests led by Oscar V. Cruz, who later became Auxiliary Bishop of Manila in 1976.